Hilary-Henshaw/Hilary-Henshaw/README.md

 I build **machine learning systems** and **data-driven solutions** for healthcare and scientific applications.

-* **Data Scientist** — building ML models, deep learning pipelines, and analytical systems for real-world use
+* **Data Scientist**: building ML models, deep learning pipelines, and analytical systems for real-world use
 * Focused on **Machine Learning, Computer Vision (YOLOv8), and Healthcare AI**
-* Background in **Biotech & Diagnostic Manufacturing** — experience with clinical data, quality control, and experimental workflows
+* Background in **Biotech & Diagnostic Manufacturing**: experience with clinical data, quality control, and experimental workflows

 Passionate about turning **data into actionable insights** that drive impact in healthcare and biotechnology.